- Circular saw

 Concrete won't stick to foam, so you can reuse the outer form parts to cast several fountains.
 Best of all, you can assemble sections of foam with the ultimate quick-and-simple fastening system: duct tape!
 “Extruded” polystyrene works best, but “expanded” polystyrene bead board will also work.
 Inspect the sheet before you buy, and handle it carefully—deep scratches or dents will show up as bumps on the surface of your fountain.

-Figures B and C show the dimensions of the column and basin form parts.
-Cut the tapered parts (A and C) with a circular saw using a standard wood-cutting saw blade (Photo 1).
+Mark out the form parts and cut the tapered parts (A and C) with a circular saw using a standard wood-cutting saw blade.
 It's difficult to make perfectly straight cuts with a circular saw because the blade can easily wander in the soft foam.
 But don't worry about slightly wavy cuts; they won't affect the final product.

-Cut the square and rectangular parts with a table saw or circular saw.
+Cut the square and rectangular parts with a table saw or circular saw and support the foam with 2x4s.
 Cut the 8-in. round disc (D) with a drywall saw.
 Wrap the disc with duct tape to cover the rough edges left by the drywall saw.

 To begin, cut out the foam parts and assemble them.
 Keep in mind that you'll build the column and base forms and pour them in the upside-down position.
 Also, be sure to place the printed side of the foam face out; the ink can stain the concrete.
 Tape the seams of the outer column form together and then wrap it with tape.
 Stretch the tape firmly as you wrap to create tight seams.